SwissClinicalTrialOrganisation/secuTrial_recipes/enable_productive_mode/README.md

 # Enabling productive mode for an eCRF

-1. Login into FormBuilder of setup environment and select your project(green)<br>
+1. Login into FormBuilder of setup environment (with green Secutiral-logo) and select your project<br>
 2. Click on "Release"  in the main FormBuilder overview <br>

     ```